 You can grow lots of healthy treats for your ducks right in your garden.
 For information on gardening for your pets, click here

 Greens, herbs & weeds make great treats for ducks.
 Tear up bits of wheat grass, dandelion greens, or fresh herbs like oregano, rosemary, basil, mint, calendula, or parsley and float them in their water dish or pool.
 They will have a great time fishing their treats out.
-The only thing to be aware of here is if you are picking these items out of your yard, make sure they have not been treated with any kind of weed killer or pesticide.
+The only thing to be aware of is if you are picking things like dandelion greens out of your yard, make sure they have not been treated with any kind of weed killer or pesticide.